-Now that all the library cores are properly packaged, you can package the GPIO IP from the originally created lab 3 project.
+Now that all the library cores are properly packaged, you can package the GPIO IP from the originally created lab_3 project.

-- From the Tools menu, select Create and Package New IP to open the Create and Package IP wizard. - 2.
+- From the Tools menu, select Create and Package New IP to open the Create and Package New IP wizard. - 2.
 Click Next at the Welcome screen for the Create and Package New IP dialog box. - 3.
-In the Create Peripheral, Package IP, or Package a Block Design dialog box, select Package a specified directory. - 4.
-In the Package a Specified Directory dialog box, set the following option: Directory: <Extract Dir>/lab3/pcores/axi gpio v1 01 b.
+In the Create Peripheral, Package IP, or Package a Block Design page, select Package a specified directory. - 4.
+In the Package a Specified Directory page, set the following option:

+Directory: <Extract_Dir>/lab3/pcores/axi_gpio_v1_01_b.